cuiya01/smart-parking/README.md

 ## Steps
 Steps involved in this project.

-1. Set up the Wi-Fi link
+1. Set up the Wi-Fi link and connect mqtt
 * Include the necessary libraries.
 * Create a header file to store Wi-Fi credentials.
 * Configure the publisher device to create three topics and publish them to a broker.